PfeiferLab/aye-aye_CO_NCO/README.md

 ## A pedigree-based map of crossovers and non-crossovers in aye-ayes (*Daubentonia madagascariensis*)

 Accompanying code for Cyril J. Versoza*, Audald Lloret-Villas*, Jeffrey D. Jensen, Susanne P. Pfeifer.
 2025.
-A pedigree-based map of crossovers and non-crossovers in aye-ayes (*Daubentonia madagascariensis*). [`BioRxiv`](https://www.biorxiv.org/content/10.1101/2024.11.08.622675).
+A pedigree-based map of crossovers and non-crossovers in aye-ayes (*Daubentonia madagascariensis*). [`Genome Biology and Evolution`, `evaf072`](https://doi.org/10.1093/gbe/evaf072).

 ### Code